The Stronger (opera): Performance history and recordings

-The Stronger was first performed at the White Barn Theatre in Westport, Connecticut for four performances in August 1952 by the Hilltop Opera Company of Baltimore, Maryland.
-The production used piano accompaniment and soprano Eva Bober portrayed Estelle for three of the four performances.
+The Stronger was first performed at the White Barn Theatre in Westport, Connecticut, for four performances in August 1952 by the Hilltop Opera Company of Baltimore, Maryland.
+The production used piano accompaniment, and soprano Eva Bober portrayed Estelle for three of the four performances.
 Weisgall had composed the work specifically for the group during the spring and summer prior to its premiere.

-The first performance of the work with an orchestra (scaled for only 8 musicians) was given at the Composers Forum at Columbia University in New York City, New York in January 1955 with soprano Adelaide Bishop and the Columbia Chamber Orchestra under the baton of Siegfried Landau.
+The first performance of the work with an orchestra (scaled for only 8 musicians) was given at the Composers Forum at Columbia University in New York City in January 1955 with soprano Adelaide Bishop and the Columbia Chamber Orchestra under the baton of Siegfried Landau.
 That 1955 performance was recorded and another recording of the opera was made with soprano Johanna Meier and the Aeolian Chamber Players on the New World Records label in 1972.
 Bishop also sang the role for the opera's New York City premiere in 1950 and directed the opera for a 1995 production starring soprano Darynn Zimmer at the White Barn Theatre.
 Soprano Joyce Mathis performed the work at the 92nd Street Y in 1969 in a concert organized by the League of Composers.
 The Baltimore Opera Company staged the work in 1985 in a triple bill titled "American Portraits" that also included Thomas Pasatieri's La Divina (1952) and the world premiere of Lee Hoiby's Italian Lesson.

 Initially Weisgall had intended for The Stronger to be a work that could be performed as a pair with his opera The Tenor (1952).
 However, years later he determined that it would fit better as part of a trilogy with two other operas he composed: Purgatory (1958) and Will You Marry Me?
 (1989).
 The Stronger and Weisgall's The Golden Peacock were performed at the occasion of the latter work's premiere by the Opera Ensemble of New York with Cecelia Wasson as Estelle.